Richard66NZ/steam-cycle-nuclear/README.md

 # steam-cycle-nuclear
-python code using pyXsteam to display the nuclear rankine steam cycle plot.

 Display T-s (Temperature-Entropy) diagram for the nuclear rankine cycle.

 Code will calculate properties and overall efficiency then display to plot.